Live Silver Price

 For example, heavy rainfall can cause mine floods, extreme heat can overheat machinery, and landslides are also common in rocky regions.
 Then, the shot-callers of the precious metal economy regulate supply to suit market conditions in commercial and retail consumer markets.
 This is how a silver spot price is born — the price per ounce in the chart above.

 Silver scrap metal can play an important role in determining the supply of silver in the market and, therefore, its price.

 Historically, one source of scrap metal was the photography industry.
 However, with the advent of digital photography, silver now plays a minor role in the industry.
 Scrap dealers recycle large quantities of photographic film for their silver content.

 Similarly, jewelry and silverware can be a source of silver scrap.
 As silver prices rise, more scrap supply comes onto the market, which can put a cap on prices.

 Cryptocurrency’s Impact on Silver Prices

 Since people often consider Bitcoin the “digital gold alternative,” it is somewhat of a competitor to silver.
-As a store of value, cryptocurrencies are attracting speculator’s money that may otherwise flow into silver.
+In hindsight, any asset that’s used as a store of value may attract speculators’ money that may otherwise flow into silver.

 While such speculation wars don’t result in huge price swings, there can be interesting correlations of silver prices to the crypto market’s overall direction.